 Organizational Behavior is an insightful journey towards understanding individuals in the workplace.
 It opens doors to the various relationships one can find, build and experience within an organization and how these relationships affect individual's behaviors.
 The concepts on motivation, reward, leadership, and empowerment will allow students to learn and understand the art of dealing, handling, and living with individuals from all walks of life.
 Students can only receive credit for either BSAD 312 or PSYC 313.
 The Department prefix cannot be changed after credit is earned.
-Prerequisite: PSYC 101
+Prerequisite or Corequisite: PSYC 201 and MATH 112.